yubai/tube/README.rst

 Platform Support
 ----------------

 Currently, Tube Web Server is under heavy developments.
 The primary platform to support is Linux 2.6.
-FreeBSD 6+ and Solaris 10+ is also supported, but under heavy developments currently.
+FreeBSD 6+ and Solaris 10+ are also supported, but under heavy developments currently.

 Build
 -----